This article was originally published by Reema Amin, ECE ILLINOIS.

 “We’ve made [voltage conversion] faster than previously established time optimal methods,” Shenoy said.

-Shenoy can trace his interest in power electronics back to his undergraduate days at Illinois Institute of Technology in Chicago (IIT) where he studied Electrical Engineering.
+Shenoy can trace his interest in power electronics back to his undergraduate days at Illinois Institute of Technology in Chicago (IIT).
 He took place in a formula hybrid competition, where he worked on a hybrid electric race car.

 As a result of his diverse international background, Shenoy shares an equal interest in global relations.
 He said he spent several years growing up in India and Portugal, which adds to his appreciation of other cultures.